MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P06-Sending-A-Message/content.md

     }
 ```

-Now that we are able to successfully emit a message from our client and receive it on the server, in the next part of the tutorial lets make an interface to be able to send and receive messages!
+Now that we are able to successfully emit a message from our client and receive it on the server, in the next part of the tutorial lets make an interface to be able to send and receive messages.